b14ck-sun/b14ck-sun/README.md

 ## Hey there 👋
 I'm Aiden, an AI developer and researcher based in Canada.
 I mostly focus on natural language processing, deep learning, and machine learning applications.
-I like the idea of integrating AI in our day to day lives and businesses, which is why I'm working in AI.
-Feel free to reach out to me.

 ### Contact
 <div id="badges">